 This Guide has been adapted based on the handbook used by the University of Helsinki and the Guide utilizes the Open Access sites of the University of Jyväskylä and the Open Access and Aalto University.

-Instructions on parallel publishing at Uniarts Helsinki
+Instructions on self-archiving at Uniarts Helsinki

 Parallel publishing – how to: